 So, let’s hope this happens soon!

-You should now have a good understanding about all the aspects of Monero mining.
+You should now have a good understanding of all the aspects of Monero mining.
 However, you might still be wondering whether you should start XMR mining or not?

 Should You Mine Monero?